pwk4m1/pwk4m1.github.io/cache.md

 	worked correctly, as did all PCI operations, communication with interrupt controller, etc...

-	This was super confusing, for the longest time I believed I have a bug in my disk driver that is only triggered somehow with this changed entrycode.
+	This was super confusing, for the longest time I believed I had a bug in my disk driver that is only triggered somehow with this changed entrycode.